YongliHe23/SequenceExamples-GE/pge2/README.md

 * In addition, it seems best to set block duration raster to 4us

 **Minimum gaps before and after RF/ADC events:**
+Like on other vendors, there is some time required to turn on/off the RF amplifier and ADC card.
+To our knowledge, on GE these are:
 * Time to turn RF amplifier ON = 72us
 * Time to turn RF amplifier OFF = 54us
 * Time to turn ADC ON = 40us